3000 Cups of Deceit

 It’s really complicated, but I’m not a journalist.
 I don’t take a lot of notes.
 David [Oliver Relin] and I collaborated.
 He did nearly all the writing, and along with hundreds of interviews of those involved in the story, I helped him piece together the whole timeline, and from that we started creating the narrative arc and everything….
 What happens then is, when you re-create the scenes, you have my recollections, the different memories of those involved, you have his writing, and sometimes things come out different.
 In order to be convenient, there were some omissions.
 If we included everything I did from 1993 to 2003 it would take three books to write it.
 So there were some omissions and compressions.

 No less outrageous is Mortenson’s insistence that he built schools in territory that was under Taliban and Al Qaeda control, as a way of combating their ideological influence and waging his own nonviolent “War on Terror” (the subtitle of the first edition of Stones into Schools was “Promoting Peace with Books, Not Bombs, in Afghanistan and Pakistan”).
 In truth, all but a tiny number of the schools established by CAI have been built in peaceful locales where jihadist groups have little or no influence.
 Furthermore, although there are many excellent reasons to provide education to illiterate tribal communities, education does not inoculate against terrorist ideology in Central Asia or anywhere else, contrary to Mortenson’s assurances.
-All the pilots who flew hijacked jets into the World Trade Center on 9/11, and many of those who helped plan the attacks, were educated at Western universities, as it transpired.
+All the pilots who flew hijacked jets into the World Trade Center on 9/11, and many of those who helped plan the attacks, were educated at Western universities.

 “Well, there are discrepancies that, again, have to do with compression of events,” Mortenson replied, while remaining adamant that these “discrepancies” didn’t impugn the essential truth of his story.
 Mortenson explained that he spent the final night of his trek down from K2 with his climbing partner, Scott Darsney, and their two porters, Yakub and Mouzafer, near the snout of the Biafo Glacier, which is seven miles above Askole.
 “The next morning,” Mortenson said,